Course Catalog: Human Development Courses

 Sociology of Minority Groups

 Explores the social, economic and political dimensions of inequality in American Society.
 Looks at how people of color, white women and gays and lesbians are systematically discriminated against in work, education, media and government programs.
 Analyzes whiteness as a social construct.
 Focus on social change and activism.
-General Education: Fulfills Perspectives on Diversity.
-Also fulfills Self and Society or Ethics and Social Justice.
-For students entering prior to September, 2010: Social Sciences AND Multicultural.
+General Education: Perspectives on Diversity and Self and Society or Ethics and Social Justice.
 Introductory.

 Feminist Theories: Controversies and Current Issues

 Examines different ways feminists analyze patriarchal society and women’s place within it.
 Emphasis on debates within feminist theory, ranging from radical to post-modern.
 Selected topics of controversy include abortion, racism, prostitution, and nature of masculinity.
 Takes a multicultural perspective on women’s experiences.
 Focus on ways feminists translate theory into practice.
-General Education: Fulfills Upper-Level Writing (after ENG 111) and Perspectives on Diversity.
-Also fulfills Self and Society or Ethics and Social Justice; Advanced.
+General Education: Upper-Level Writing (after ENG 121), Perspectives on Diversity and Self and Society or Ethics and Social Justice; Advanced.